flawil-beavers/Future-Engineers_2025/README.md

         python3 main.py --calibrate # Disable driving and moving to next states python3 main.py --skip-arduino # Skip Arduino connection
         ```

+## Future Improvements

+**Mechanical Improvements**

+* Build a robot capable of steering tighter curves, enabling easier parallel parking.
+* Redesign the connection between the back and front steering axes to reduce slack.
+* Consider using fully 3D-printed parts for the steering assembly to further minimize play.
+* Incorporate bearings to drive and steer the axles more smoothly.
+* Remake the custom metal steering rod to ensure proper alignment, so front and back axles steer equally.
+In our current version they aren't aligned properly.

+**Electronics & Sensors**

+* Use a more advanced gyro that integrates angular acceleration automatically.
+E.g. [BNO085](https://www.adafruit.com/product/4754)
+* Develop a custom PCB for all electronics to simplify assembly; current components fit well but a PCB would streamline the setup and reduce errors due to dry solder joints

+**Software Improvements**

+* Increase the main loop speed, potentially switching to C++, to improve overall responsiveness.
+* Adjust PD controllers to account for variable loop times, ensuring the derivative term reflects actual time intervals.
+* Improve color filtering to handle challenging lighting conditions, such as warm indoor light, outdoor reflections, or poorly lit pillars.
+This caused some problems while training in our cellar.

 <!-- $env:MERMAID_BIN="C:\Users\philk\AppData\Roaming\npm\mmdc.cmd"
 pandoc README.md -o README.pdf --pdf-engine=xelatex -V mainfont="Segoe UI Emoji" --filter pandoc-mermaid -->